6 essential components of a great homepage

 Of course, the images or videos you use will depend on the nature of your business.
 What’s important to remember is that people connect to people.
 Showing people using your products or your team in action can create a magnet that builds an emotional connection, holding visitors on your homepage and enticing them to learn more.

-If at all possible, use custom professional photography and avoid stock images.
+Use custom professional photography and avoid stock images.
 If you’re using graphics, be sure to choose a style that ties in with the look and tone of your brand.

 #5: Social proof